matthewhowell/areasonablewebsite/README.md

 ## Can I use this?
 A Reasonable Website is free software.
 The full, annotated source code is available, and it is released here under the MIT License.

+The current version (0.1) is usable, but in steady development.
+Check back later for a more stable release.

 It is thoroughly documented, pretty easy to use, and ready for your next humble, tiny, little, amazing, world-changing project.